 This period is an amazing part of history and one that the RAAF also made a contribution to.
-From September 15th, 1948 to August 29th, 1949 RAAF crews from Number 36 and 38 Squadrons joined RAF Number 24 (Commonwealth) Squadron and flew over 6,000 hours during 2,062 sorties to help in the resupply of Berlin in what was termed Operation Pelican by the RAAF.
+From September 15th, 1948 to August 29th, 1949 RAAF crews from No. 36 and 38 Squadrons joined RAF No. 24 (Commonwealth) Squadron and flew over 6,000 hours during 2,062 sorties to help in the resupply of Berlin in what was termed Operation Pelican by the RAAF.
 No aircraft were provided by the RAAF, only aircrews (41 personnel) who flew RAF Douglas C-47 Dakota aircraft (enough personnel to fly 10 aircraft).
-During the airlift one Australian airman, Flight Lieutenant Mel Joseph Quinn a World War Two veteran sadly lost his life on March 22nd, 1949 during a landing accident at Lübeck, Germany whilst on detachment with RAF Number 27 Squadron.
+During the airlift one Australian airman, Flight Lieutenant Mel Joseph Quinn a World War Two veteran sadly lost his life on March 22nd, 1949 during a landing accident at Lübeck, Germany whilst on detachment with RAF No. 27 Squadron.

-Peace was not at hand for very long though and a new enemy emerged.
-The Communists of Asia.
+Peace was not at hand for very long though and a new enemy emerged, the Communists of Asia.
 There were insurgencies to fight in Malaya during the Malayan Emergency from 1950 to 1960 and then also in 1950 the North Koreans stormed into South Korea kicking off the Korean War (June 25th, 1950 to July 27th, 1953).

 THE MALAYAN EMERGENCY

 In 1948 communist insurgents started a guerilla warfare campaign in Malaya to rid the region of British colonial rule.
 By 1950 Australia had joined the Commonwealth forces involved in the fight with the communists in what had become known as the Malayan Emergency.
-Number 38 Squadron flying Douglas C-47 Dakota transport aircraft was deployed first and they were soon involved in supply drops to the troops and police fighting the insurgents in the jungle.
+No. 38 Squadron flying Douglas C-47 Dakota transport aircraft was deployed first and they were soon involved in supply drops to the troops and police fighting the insurgents in the jungle.
 The Dakota’s were also used to deploy paratroopers and drop propaganda leaflets to the insurgents below.
-They were joined by Number 1 Squadron flying Avro Lincoln bombers out of Singapore and used to bomb communist targets.
+They were joined by No. 1 Squadron flying Avro Lincoln bombers out of Singapore and used to bomb communist targets.
 The bomber squadron flew 3,000 sorties over Malaya from 1950-1958 (they were later replaced by jet powered Canberra bombers).